-For most people, baby poop diaper smell in the pail, a combination of old, stale baby urine and poop, is the worst part of having a baby.
+For most people, the smell of baby poop diaper in the pail might be the worst part of having a baby.
 However, with some planning and common sense, the diaper pail does not have to stink quite so much.

-Diaper pails often have fancy contraptions on them to keep the smell of dirty diapers in and out of the general air.
-These can be one way valves that help to trap the air in after you push the diaper into it or a flip lid.
+Diaper pails often have settings on them to keep the smell of dirty diapers in and out of the general air.
+These can be one-way valves that help to trap the air in after you push the diaper into it or a flip lid.
 No matter how good the lid is though, some smell escapes.
 In addition to the smell escaping when you put the diaper away, you get nailed by the smell when you go to empty the diaper pail.
-The smell can be so bad that you can feel ill by the smell.
+How can this be avoided?

-By cutting the number of diapers that are in the diaper pail at any one time, you can cut down on how long the diapers are in the pail.
+Try limiting the number of diapers that are in the diaper pail at any one time.
+This way, you can cut down on how long the diapers are in the pail.
 This can limit the stench of the diapers when the diaper pail is changed.
 By changing the diaper pail daily, you can limit the number of dirty diapers to four or five.
-This smaller number has considerably less odor than diaper pails with twenty to twenty-five diapers in it.
+This smaller quantity has considerably less odor than diaper pails with twenty to twenty-five diapers in it.
 When throwing out the diaper pail bag, tightly tie the bag and place it in another bag outside.

 Frequent washing of the diaper pail is another idea for getting rid of the diaper pail odors.
-The frequent washing of the diaper pail also helps to limit the bacteria in the air from the pail and helps to keep the home sanitary.
+This will help limit the bacteria in the air from the pail and helps to keep the home sanitary.
 It is suggested to use a bleach mixture to kill all of the bacteria in the diaper pail.
 While many people prefer to use ammonia, ammonia does not have any antibacterial properties, making bleach a better idea.
 Hot soap and water is another effective method of washing the diaper pail.